-- The outcome of the balancing exercise will also depend on the presence of additional controls and safeguards.
+- 54. The EDPB recalls that in cases where a controller envisages to rely on legitimate interest, the duties of transparency and the right to object require careful consideration.
+Data subjects should be given the opportunity to object to the processing of their data for targeted purposes before the processing is initiated.
+Users of social media should not only be provided with the possibility to object to the display of targeted advertising when accessing the platform, but also be provided with controls that ensure the underlying processing of his or her personal data for the targeting purpose no longer takes place after he or she has objected. - 55.
 The targeter seeking to rely on legitimate interest should, for its part, make it easy for individuals to express a prior objection to its use of social media for targeting purposes.
 However, insofar as the targeter does not have any direct interaction with the data subject, the targeter should at least ensure that the social media platform provide the data subject with means to efficiently express their right to prior objection.
 As joint controllers, the targeter and social media provider should clarify how the individuals' right to object (as well as other rights) will be accommodated in the context of the joint arrangement (see section 6).
-If the balancing exercise points out that data subject's interests or fundamental rights and freedoms override the legitimate interest of the social media provider and the targeter, the use of Article 6(1)(f) is not possible. - 50.
+If the balancing exercise points out that data subject's interests or fundamental rights and freedoms override the legitimate interest of the social media provider and the targeter, the use of Article 6(1)(f) is not possible. - 56.
 For what concerns the consent lawful basis, the controller needs to keep in mind that there are clearly situations in which the processing would not be lawful without the valid consent of the individuals concerned (Article 6(1)(a) GDPR).
-For example, the WP29 has previously considered that it would be difficult for controllers to justify using legitimate interests as a legal basis for intrusive profiling and tracking practices for marketing or advertising purposes, for example those that involve tracking individuals across multiple websites, locations, devices, services or data-brokering.55 - To be valid, the consent collected for the processing needs to fulfil the conditions laid out in Articles 4(11) and 7 GDPR.
+For example, the WP29 has previously considered that it would be difficult for controllers to justify using legitimate interests as a legal basis for intrusive profiling and tracking practices for marketing or advertising purposes, for example those that involve tracking individuals across multiple websites, locations, devices, services or data-brokering.63 - 57.
+To be valid, the consent collected for the processing needs to fulfil the conditions laid out in Articles 4(11) and 7 GDPR.
 Generally speaking, consent can only be an appropriate legal basis if a data subject is offered control and genuine choice.
 If consent is bundled up as a non-negotiable part of terms and conditions, it is presumed not to have been freely given.
-Consent must also be specific, informed and unambiguous and the data subject must be able to refuse or withdraw consent without detriment.56 - 52.
+Consent must also be specific, informed and unambiguous and the data subject must be able to refuse or withdraw consent without detriment.64 - 58.
 Consent (Article 6(1)(a) GDPR) could be envisaged, provided that all the requirements for valid consent are met.
 The EDPB recalls that obtaining consent also does not negate or in any way diminish the controller's obligations to observe the principles of processing enshrined in the GDPR, especially Article 5 with regard to fairness, necessity and proportionality, as well as data quality.
-Even if the processing of personal data is based on consent of the data subject, this would not legitimize targeting which is disproportionate or unfair.57 - 53.
-Finally, the EDPB is of the opinion that the processing of personal data described in the Example 1 cannot be justified on the basis of Article 6(1)(b) by neither the social platform nor the targeter.58 targeting only focuses on a small aspect of the data subject, or is more comprehensive in nature), and (iv) the nature (sensitivity), volume and source of the data used in order to develop the targeting criteria.
-See Article 29 Working Party Opinion 06/2014 on the concept of legitimate interests of the data controller under Article 7 of Directive 95/46/EC, WP217, 9 April 2014 https://ec.europa.eu/justice/Article-29/documentation/opinion-recommendation/files/2014/wp217 en.pdf
+Even if the processing of personal data is based on consent of the data subject, this would not legitimize targeting which is disproportionate or unfair.65 - 59.
+Finally, the EDPB is of the opinion that the processing of personal data described in the Example 1 cannot be justified on the basis of Article 6(1)(b) by neither the social platform nor the targeter.66

+Directive 95/46/EC, WP217, 9 April 2014 https://ec.europa.eu/justice/Article-29/documentation/opinion-recommendation/files/2014/wp217 en.pdf